dudelguy/Fire_Propagation/README.md

 </p>

 ### 5. Fill remaining pixels with k-nearest neighbor
-Often, not all pixelas are covered by the convex hulls.
-The remaining pixels are assigned using the k-nearest neighbor algorithm with k=1.
-This means that these pixels are assigned to the fire date of their geometrically nearest neighbor.
+Often, not all pixels of the burned area are covered by only filling the convex hulls.
+The remaining pixels are assigned using the k-nearest neighbor algorithm with k=1, assigning them to the fire date of their geometrically nearest neighbor.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/12b49eeb-a09e-46bd-8c7b-ba868ef98ed1" width=50% height=50%>
 </p>

 ### 6. Remove artifacts
-Several artifacts can be appear due to the use of the nearest neighbor algorithm.
+The nearest neighbor algorithm is computed for the whole raster file.
+Since the actual shape of the polygon is not considered, artifacts can appear and several pixels can be assigned to the wrong (but geometrically closer) burn date.
 These artifacts are removed by assigning the affected pixels to the next oldest surrounding fire date.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/a7a88e2b-c2c0-4e04-863b-ac63463b4c90" width=50% height=50%>